flectra-hq/flectra/doc/reference/http.rst

 ===========

-Controllers need to provide extensibility, much like :class:`~odoo.models.Model`, but can't use the same mechanism as the pre-requisites (a database with loaded modules) may not be available yet (e.g. no database created, or no database selected).
+Controllers need to provide extensibility, much like :class:`~flectra.models.Model`, but can't use the same mechanism as the pre-requisites (a database with loaded modules) may not be available yet (e.g. no database created, or no database selected).